SpiralCoinOfficial/spiralcoin/README.md

 ## Security

-- SSH access is configured with custom port (8454) and secure password
+- SSH access is configured with dual ports (22 primary, 2222 fallback) and secure password
 - Sensitive data is excluded from version control
 - Rate limiting enabled on API endpoints
 - CORS configured for web dashboard access